bevyengine/bevy/_release-content/migration-guides/access_is_invertible.md

 - `try_reads_and_writes()`
 - `try_writes()`

-Added new functions that return a new enum `InvertibleComponentIdSet`:
+Added new functions that return a new enum `InvertibleComponentIdSetRef`:

 - `reads_and_writes()`
 - `writes()`